Syllabus

 Late work policy:

-Please see the late work policy for each individual assignment type that is included in the Assignments and exams section of the syllabus.
+Please see the late work policy for each individual assignment type that is included in the Assignments, Activities, and Projects section of the syllabus.

 Collaboration Policy and Academic Honesty: